iterative/dvc.org/static/docs/use-cases/multiple-data-scientists-on-a-single-machine.md

 ```

 Your colleague can pull the code and have both `raw` and `clean` instantly
-appear in his workspace without copying.
-After this he decides to continue
+appear in his workspace without copying anything.
+After this he decides to
-building this pipeline and process the cleaned up data:
+continue building this pipeline and process the cleaned up data:

 ```dvc
 $ git pull